Protection You Can Trust

 Importance of Freeholder Building Insurance

-Freeholders, particularly those who own a block of flats, hold considerable responsibilities when it comes to arranging buildings insurance cover.
 Often, the terms of the lease require the freeholder to arrange and maintain buildings insurance on the whole building, including the individual flats.
-This type of insurance is sometimes referred to as ‘block of flats insurance’ or ‘block of flats insurance cover’.
+This type of insurance is sometimes called ‘block of flats insurance’ or ‘block of flats insurance cover’.

 Why is this the case?
-Primarily, it’s because, as a landlord buildings freeholder, you’re responsible for the maintenance and repair of the building’s structure and common areas.
-Buildings insurance helps you meet these obligations by covering the costs of any repairs or reconstruction necessary due to events such as fire, flood, or storm damage.
-It may also include cover for accidental damage and alternative accommodation costs for leaseholders in the event that the property becomes uninhabitable.
+Primarily, it’s because, as a landlord buildings freeholder, you’re responsible for maintaining and repairing the building’s structure and common areas.
+Buildings insurance covers the costs of any repairs or reconstruction due to events such as fire, flood, or storm damage.
+It may also include cover for accidental damage and alternative accommodation costs for leaseholders if the property becomes uninhabitable.

 Arranging Buildings Insurance: Key Considerations

-When arranging buildings insurance for a block of flats, it’s crucial to ensure that the block insurance policy and provides adequate cover for the entire building.
-The insurance provider will usually calculate the level of cover needed based on a professional valuation of the building.
-However, it’s good practice to review this regularly, as rebuilding costs can increase over time.
-Reputable insurance providers will usually index-link their policies to recognised independent price indices to ensure the level of cover remains appropriate.
+When arranging buildings insurance for a block of flats, the insurance provider will calculate the level of cover needed based on a professional valuation of the building.
+However, rebuilding costs increase over time.
+Reputable insurance providers will index-link policies to ensure the level of cover remains appropriate.

 It’s worth noting that the cost of the buildings insurance policy is often recouped through the service charge paid by leaseholders.
 In many cases, the annual service charge bill will include a proportion of the insurance costs.

-In conclusion, freeholder buildings insurance cover is a crucial aspect of property management company ownership that offers financial protection against a wide range of risks.
+In conclusion, freeholder buildings insurance cover is an important aspect of property management company ownership that offers financial protection against a wide range of risks.
 If you’re a freeholder, enquire now about arranging comprehensive buildings insurance cover for your property.

 Stay tuned for the next section where we delve into the intricacies of different insurance covers and how to best secure your property and fulfil your responsibilities as a freeholder.
 We’ll cover topics such as joint freeholder insurance, building insurance, buildings and employers liability insurance for freeholders, and much more.